hilton/hilton.github.com/blog/_posts/2024-05-14-language-learning.md

 ## Breaking the ice

-As a native English speaker, I need to speak a foreign language less often most of the people I meet.
+As a native English speaker, I need to speak in a foreign language less often than the non-native English speakers I meet.
 But I can turn that around: anything I do say in their language will often surprise them.
 The last colleague I tried this on laughed, and said, ‘oh, this is fun’.